srcspider/nightdragon/README.md

 The process may occasionally stall for up to a minute if is require to download some appropriate compiler.

 *Note: the `./order compile` is for generating production files.
 If you are doing development on the files you may want to use the appropriate polling script (typically this takes the form of a `start.rb` file) to benefit from debug information such as source maps, etc.*

+### Step 2: Setting up the key files

+The private files are for the most part the configuration files containing your secret keys. **It is imperative that you do NOT place ANY security information in your project files!**

+To setup the files first copy the draft version of the files to a secure location preferably where only the root user and server has access, and then create a file `.key.path` on the project root where you specify this path so the system knows where to find them:

+	cp -R drafts/keys.draft /secure/private/path/PROJECT
+	echo "/secure/private/path/PROJECT/" > .key.path

+Of course at this point you would `cd /secure/private/path/PROJECT/` and start filling in the keys.
+The files should NEVER contain anything more then security information such as public / private keys, users, passwords, database names, etc, because otherwise you will need to give access to your development team to them if somehow they overwrite more then that; and you should never need to do that.

-### Step 1.4: Installing the database (optional)
+### Step 2.1: Installing the database (optional)

 **DO NOT PERFORM IF THE DATABASE ISNT EMPTY**